 Using artificial intelligence, Fitbod handles the heavy lifting of workout planning, so you can focus on, well, the heavy lifting.
-It learns from your past workouts to develop a personalized plan that’ll push your limits based on your goals, preferences, struggles, and available gym equipment.
+It learns from your past workouts to develop a personalized plan that’ll push your limits based on your goals, preferences, struggles and available gym equipment.
 Then, when you hit the gym, it guides you step-by-step through each exercise (telling you weight, reps and sets), and even adjusts the workout according to muscles you want to target and your recovery state.
-And, like a personal trainer, the more you pump iron with it, the better it gets at constructing workouts that get you the gains you want.
+Plus, much like a personal trainer, the more you pump iron with it, the better it gets at constructing workouts that get you the gains you want.

 For Quick-Hit Workouts: Keelo

 When you’re looking to knock out a quick, effective full-body workout, HIIT is hard to beat.
 Keelo recommends intense, fast-paced workouts — each tweaked, based on your recent history, to hit compound muscle groups that are being ignored — that last between seven and 20 minutes.
 There’s a mix of bodyweight and free weight workouts, so you can stick to a three-a-week routine at home or on the road and still get results.